aditi-pithva/ElderMindApp/questionnaire.md

   - Do you experience periods where your alertness or ability to focus seems to vary significantly — for example, zoning out or having jumbled thoughts at times?
 If yes, then at what age did it begin? (dropdown)

-## Section 4: Functional Activities (Daily Living)

-Use a scale: No difficulty / Some difficulty / Significant difficulty / Cannot do
-  -	"Managing household finances and budgets"
-  -	"Shopping for groceries independently"
-  -	"Preparing meals"
-  -	"Using kitchen appliances safely"
-  -	"Remembering appointments and important dates"
-  -	"Taking medications as prescribed"
-  -	"Using telephone or technology devices"
-  -	"Driving or using public transportation"
-  -	“Playing games of skills like chess”

-## Section 5: Behavioral and Mood Changes

-### Recent Changes (Past 6 months):
-If yes in any question, then state its severity from 1-3 (1being mild)
-  -	"Have you experienced increased confusion or disorientation?"
-(Yes/No)
-  -	"Have others noticed changes in your personality?"
-(Yes/No)
-  -	"Have you felt more anxious or worried than usual?"
-(Yes/No)
-  -	"Have you felt sad or depressed?"
-(Yes/No)
-  -	"Have you lost interest in activities you used to enjoy?"
-(Yes/No)
-  -	"Have you noticed any change in your diet?"
-(Yes/No)
-  -	"Do you have trouble sleeping?"
-(Yes/No)

-## Section 6: Physical Symptoms

-### Motor Function:
-  -	"Have you noticed changes in your walking or balance?"
-(Yes/No)
-  -	"Have you had any falls in the past year?"
-(Yes/No)
-  -	"Do you have tremors or shaking?"
-(Yes/No)
-  -	"Have you noticed slowness in your movements?"
-(Yes/No)

-## Section 7: Family History
-  -	"Has anyone in your immediate family been diagnosed with Cognitive Impairment?"
-(Yes/No)
-  -	"Has anyone in your family been diagnosed with AD due to a known genetic mutation?"
-(Yes/No)

-## Section 8: Informant Questions (If Available)

-For family member/caregiver to answer:
-  -	"Have you noticed memory problems in this person?"
-(Yes/ No)
-  -	"Have you observed changes in their judgment or decision-making?"
-(Yes/No)
-  -	"Have they had difficulty with familiar tasks?"
-(Yes/No)
-  -	"Have you noticed personality or behavior changes?"
-(Yes/No)
+## Section 4: Behavioral & Psychological Symptoms

+### Apathy / Withdrawal
+  - Have you lost interest in your usual activities or found it harder to start conversations or interact with family or friends?

+### Depressed Mood
+  - Have you felt sad, hopeless, or lost interest in nearly everything for more than two weeks at a time?

+### Psychosis – Hallucinations
+  - Have you ever seen things or heard voices that weren’t really there?

+### Disinhibition
+  - Have you found yourself saying or doing things in public that others might consider inappropriate, like using strong language or neglecting personal hygiene?

+### Irritability
+  - Do you find yourself getting upset easily or reacting strongly by yelling at family members or others around you?

+### Agitation
+  - Have you felt restless or found it hard to sit still, or have you had moments of shouting, hitting, or kicking?

+### Personality Change
+  - Have you noticed changes in your personality, like collecting unusual items, dressing differently, acting suspicious, or not considering others’ feelings?

+### REM Sleep Behavior Disorder
+  - Do you ever act out your dreams while sleeping — like punching, shouting, or flailing your arms?
+If yes, then at what age did it begin?  (dropdown)

+### Anxiety
+  - Do you often feel nervous or find yourself worrying a lot, or show signs like sighing frequently or wringing your hands?\

+## Section 5: Motor and Movement Symptoms

+### Gait Disorder
+  - Have you noticed any changes in how you walk, like feeling unsteady, dragging a foot, shuffling, or swinging your arms less — not related to arthritis or an injury?

+### Falls
+  - Have you been falling more often than you used to, without a clear cause like tripping or slipping?

+### Tremor
+  - Have you experienced shaking or tremors in your hands, arms, legs, head, or even your mouth or tongue — especially when you're resting?

+### Slowness
+  - Do you feel like you’ve been moving, walking, or writing more slowly than usual, or has your facial expression become less animated or more blank?

+## Section 6: Family History<
+  - Has anyone in your immediate family been diagnosed with Cognitive Impairment?
+  - Has anyone in your family been diagnosed with AD due to a known genetic mutation?
+  - Have you been told that you have a genetic condition related to frontotemporal dementia (FTLD) in your family?